-Turnitin produces an originality report after comparing the students' work against electronic sources e.g. Internet, books, journals and other students' work.
+Turnitin produces a similarity report after comparing the students' work against electronic sources e.g. Internet, books, journals and other students' work.

-The originality report highlights any text in the students' work found to be matching with other sources, along with links to the original sources where matched text was identified.
+The similarity report highlights any text in the students' work found to be matching with other sources, along with links to the original sources where matched text was identified.